kaizushi/picosite/README.txt

 * Security, having had trouble with vandals of PHP software and some malware, I wrote this so nothing could go wrong.
-As such the site has no editor, there is no code which can alter the site in picocms.
-One has to log in with SSH and create files.
+As such the site has no editor, there is no code which can alter the site in picosite One has to log in with SSH and create files.

 === Coming Soon ===